Skip to Main Content

 Here’s another one.
 You can be charged with Assault for punching someone in the face at a bar.
 If that person is a random stranger?
 Not a family violence case.
 If it is your roommate or ex, then it would be classified as a family violence case.

-If you or a loved one are being investigated or have already been arrested in a family violence case, you are likely scared, concerned, and overwhelmed.
-Call our experienced and dedicated attorneys at Black’s Law Group for an initial consultation where we can answer some of your likely many questions.
+If you or a loved one is being investigated or has already been arrested in a family violence case, you are likely scared, concerned, and overwhelmed.
+Call our experienced and dedicated attorneys at Black’s Law Group for an initial consultation where we can answer many of your likely many questions.

 Importantly, this determines whether your case is a family violence crime.
 The term “family or household member” has a specific definition in Connecticut.
 A family or household member means any of the following persons, regardless of the age of such person: